aws-solutions-library-samples/guidance-for-automating-network-monitoring-and-alerting-on-aws/README.md

 - Event-driven for scalability and speed
 - Supports arbitrary source accounts within an AWS Organization (different teams can have own dashboards)
 - Supports automatic source account configuration through stack-sets
 - Supports visualization and sorting of alarm priority (CRITICAL, MEDIUM, LOW) through alarm tags in source accounts.
+Simply add tag with key `priority` and values critical, medium or low.
 - Supports tag data for EC2 instances in source accounts

 ## How it works